 PHOTOS: Protesters stage die-in at Randy Hultgren's McHenry office

-Choose your news!
-Select the text alerts you want to receive: breaking news, prep sports scores, school closings, weather, and more.
 The American Health Care Act, proposed by Republican legislators as a replacement to the Affordable Care Act, passed May 4 by a 217-213 margin.
+As a result, residents protested Thursday in front of Hultgren's McHenry office.

 Comments